sanchitdilipjain/enable-aws-sso/docs/index.md

        <img src="images/image23_1.png" class="inline"/>

-       **Note** In case if you select One time password under while providing user details then you need copy below confirmation message with password and share it offline with the user
+       **Note** In case if you select One time password while providing user details then you need copy below confirmation message with password and share it offline with the user

        <img src="images/image23_2.png" class="inline"/>